 - ‘My Routes’ shows all your previously saved routes to review or print.

-- ‘Import GPX’ allows you to import a GPX route file from your GPS device or other source (find out more about GPX files here).
+- ‘Import GPX’ allows you to import a GPX route file from your GPS device or other source.

 You can personalise OS Maps to suit your needs.

-Click your name in the top right then 'Preferences' to switch from miles and feet to kilometres and meters, adjust your average walking, running and cycling speeds for more accurate estimated times and set the defaults for your personalised mapping and route planning.
+Click your name in the top right (1) then Preferences (2) to open the panel (3) and switch from imperial to metric measurements, adjust your average walking, running and cycling speeds for more accurate estimated times and set the defaults for your personalised mapping and route planning.

-The time estimates for walking will automatically allow for ascents using Naismith's Rule, and your speed settings will also be used for calculating times in the OS Maps app.
+The time estimates for walking and running will automatically allow for ascents using Naismith's Rule.

-Use the ☰ symbol(menu) then ‘Information' to find the FAQ and more information on OS Maps.
+Use the ☰ symbol(menu) then ‘Information’ in the browser version to find the FAQ and more information on OS Maps.
 In the app version use ‘Menu’ then ‘Help’ to access the FAQ.